 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on product links.
 For more information, please see our Advertiser Disclosure

 Every year, credit card issuers tweak their product offerings to focus on what consumers are valuing with their plastic.
-2014 is no different as the best credit cards include everything a consumer is looking for in a quality credit card; whether it is cash back, rewards, travel perks, security features, or a low interest rate.
+This year is no different as the best credit cards from our partners include everything a consumer is looking for in a quality credit card; whether it is cash back, rewards, travel perks, security features, or a low interest rate.
 With all the credit card products out there today, there should be a card that’s perfect for your needs.

 Best Balance Transfer Credit Cards